rkulskis/course-template/README.md

  organization for your course (e.g. Boston-University-CS330) and a repo for each year with a starter code directory for each assignment in the student repo, and a private course repo for each year with corresponding source code
- * **Integration with GitHub classroom** (since it's free! and gradescope is not free).
-Additionally, this requires student to use git which is an essential programming skill.
-Also, the GitHub actions show live results so students can see which tests they pass/fail in real-time rather than looking at the gradescope loading screen, waiting for all their results to arrive at the end.

 ## Getting started